hdShang/arxiv-daily/docs/cs-AI/2025-08-17/papers/250812365v3-taosr1-the-thinking-model-for-e-commerce-relevance-search.md

 ---
 layout: default
-title: TaoSR1: The Thinking Model for E-commerce Relevance Search
+title: "TaoSR1: The Thinking Model for E-commerce Relevance Search"
 ---

 # TaoSR1: The Thinking Model for E-commerce Relevance Search